EDI-Systems/M7M01_Eukaron/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+&ensp;&ensp;&ensp;&ensp;These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-You need to choose a hardware platform listed above to run the tests.
+&ensp;&ensp;&ensp;&ensp;You need to choose a hardware platform listed above to run the tests.
 This general-purpose OS focuses on high-performance MCU and CPUs and do not concentrate on lower-end MCUs or legacy MPUs.
 Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.
 Other platform supports should be simple to implement, however they are not scheduled yet.
 For Cortex-M or 16-bit microcontrollers, go [M5P1_MuProkaron](https://github.com/EDI-Systems/M5P1_MuProkaron) _Real-Time Kernel_ instead; M5P1 supports some Cortex-Ms and Cortex-Rs as well, though without protection support.

 ### Compilation
 **For MCUs**
-The **Vendor Toolchain** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
+&ensp;&ensp;&ensp;&ensp;The **Vendor Toolchain** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STM HAL.
 Some additional drivers may be required too.

 **For application processors**
-Only GNU makefile projects will be provided, and only GCC is supported at the moment.
+&ensp;&ensp;&ensp;&ensp;Only GNU makefile projects will be provided, and only GCC is supported at the moment.
 Other compilers may also be supported as long as it conforms to the GCC conventions.

 ## Running the tests
 **For MCUs**
-To run the sample programs, simply download them into the development board and start step-by-step debugging.
+&ensp;&ensp;&ensp;&ensp;To run the sample programs, simply download them into the development board and start step-by-step debugging.
 All hardware the example will use is the serial port, and it is configured for you in the example.

 **For application processors**
-Boot the system with precompiled LiveCD.iso, just like how you would install any operating system (Ubuntu Linux or Windows).
+&ensp;&ensp;&ensp;&ensp;Boot the system with precompiled LiveCD.iso, just like how you would install any operating system (Ubuntu Linux or Windows).
 Follow the instructions and play with it!

 ## Deployment

 **For MCUs**
-When deploying this into a production system, it is recommended that you read the manual in the **_Documents_** folder carefully to configure all options correctly.
+&ensp;&ensp;&ensp;&ensp;When deploying this into a production system, it is recommended that you read the manual in the **_Documents_** folder carefully to configure all options correctly.
 It is not recommended to configure the kernel yourself, anyway; it included too many details.
 Please use the default configuration file as much as possible.
 Also, read the user guide for the specific platform you are using.

 **For application processors**
-Deploy it as if you are deploying any other operating system, or bare-metal hypervisor.
+&ensp;&ensp;&ensp;&ensp;Deploy it as if you are deploying any other operating system, or bare-metal hypervisor.

 ## Built With